French Press vs AeroPress vs Pour-over?

 Coffee Methods Compared

-– There is just too much, too much coffee here.
-There are so many ways to brew coffee out there, and as a certified coffee nerd snob.
-I’ve tried nearly all of them, but for people who aren’t coffee obsessives, it can be really confusing.
+– There is too much, too much coffee here.
+There are so many ways to brew coffee out there and as a certified coffee nerd snob.
+I’ve tried nearly all of them, but it can be really confusing for people who aren’t coffee obsessives.

 I’m gonna walk you through some of the most common coffee brewing methods, the pros and cons, and who I think each one is best suited for.

 A pour-over requires a brewing cone with a paper filter that you pour water over and it funnels through into a decanter or a corral.

 There are several different pour-over brewers out there.